Gimhani03/Duothan-Challenge---Updated-Version/README.md

 # DuoThan Challenge - Competitive Programming Platform

 A comprehensive competitive programming platform built with React, Node.js, Express, and MongoDB.
-Features team-based registration, algorithmic challenges, buildathon challenges, Judge0 integration for code execution, real-time leaderboards, and advanced admin dashboard with versioned requirements system.
+Features team-based registration, algorithmic challenges, buildathon challenges, Judge0 integration for code execution, a progressive unlock system and advanced admin dashboard with versioned requirements system.

+---

+## Hackathon Project Overview — The Oasis Protocol

+### Theme:
+Ready Player One — progressive, puzzle-driven competition that blends algorithmic problem solving with buildathon-style project tasks.

+### Project Overview

+This repository contains the buildathon submission for "The Oasis Protocol".
+Teams compete by solving algorithmic problems (flags).
+Correctly (or attempted) completion of those algorithmic tasks progressively unlocks buildathon project tasks.
+The platform supports team and admin authentication, an admin dashboard for challenge and competition management, a Judge0 CE-backed code execution flow, and a real-time leaderboard.

+### Why "The Oasis Protocol"
+Inspired by a layered, exploratory competition experience, The Oasis Protocol pairs rapid algorithmic testing with deeper buildathon tasks.
+This structure keeps teams engaged, ensures progressive difficulty, and rewards real-world project work after puzzle-solving milestones are reached.

+---
 ## 🌟 Features

 ### Core Features